Precision Current and Voltage References for SoC Design

 Reference Circuits for Advanced SoC Technologies

-With advanced semiconductor nodes, classical reference architectures such as the bandgap reference face increasing limitations.
-Modern SoCs often operate at supply voltages below 1 V, where new design concepts are required.
+Modern SoCs often operate at supply voltages below 1 V, where conventional reference circuits reach their limits and new design concepts are required.
 Fraunhofer EMFT develops innovative reference architectures that overcome these challenges.

 One example is a Buffered Voltage Reference based on the threshold-voltage difference of MOS transistors, presented at the IEEE Custom Integrated Circuits Conference 2025 by Matthias Eberlein.